knative/docs/docs/install/operator/configuring-eventing-cr.md

 !!! info
     If multiple deployments share the same container name, the configuration in `spec.resources` for that certain container will apply to all the deployments.
+    Visit [Override System Resources based on the deployment](#override-the-resources) to specify the resources for a container within a specific deployment.

 For example, the following KnativeEventing CR configures the `eventing-webhook` container to request 0.3 CPU and 100MB of RAM, and sets hard limits of 1 CPU, 250MB RAM, and 4GB of local storage: